-Evaluation of Western Renewables Link Environmental Effects Statement: Land Use and Planning
+Evaluation of Western Renewables Link Environmental Effects Statement:

+Chapter 12 - Land Use and Planning

+Executive Overview

 This report presents a forensic evaluation of Chapter 12, "Land use and planning," and "Technical Report E" within the Western Renewables Link (WRL) Environmental Effects Statement (EES).
 The aim is to critically scrutinize the EES documentation, identify deficiencies, inconsistencies, or non-compliance issues, and assess their potential risks to regulatory adherence, EES credibility, and the protection of Victorian environmental and social values111.

 The analysis reveals significant deficiencies in the EES's forensic rigor, regulatory compliance, and transparent impact assessment.
 Its methodology, despite appearing comprehensive, suffers from critical omissions and internal contradictions.
 Impact ratings are frequently understated, particularly for residential displacement and heritage impacts, failing to accurately reflect the severity of effects from affected landholders' perspectives and the inherent significance of assets2.